Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 In these situations, as in most other software development challenges, I find the best approach is to balance exploration and exploitation to understand the landscape and make meaningful progress towards your goals.
 Focus on the activities which will [resolve the most amount of uncertainty for the least amount of risk](https://www.youtube.com/watch?v=bk_xCikDUDQ), then take the simplest path possible given what you've learnt.

+Of course, a working demo is only the start of the journey.
+Following on, you need to consider e.g.
+- How will I expose the functionality to users?
+- How will I monitor output quality?

+I would recommend checking out the [AI Engineer](https://www.youtube.com/@aiDotEngineer) channel on Youtube, particularly the videos which cover [evals](https://www.youtube.com/@aiDotEngineer/search?query=evals), once you are ready to move beyond the proof of concept stage.